wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 the critical section is always occupied by committing transactions.
 We argue, however, starvation is not an issue, as this process is self-stabilizing via negative feedback: The more starved new transactions become, the less contention it will be on the critical section, because less and less transactions will be able to start and hence commit.

+Value-based validation can also catch race conditions of this kind.
+After entering the critical section, for each element in the read set, the validating transaction re-reads the item, and compare its value with the original value the first time the read operation is performed.
+Value-based validation does not maintain per-item metadata, which saves global storage.
+The trade-off is that the read set must include data item values in addition to their addresses.
+Conflicts induced by false sharing can be reduced in this scheme if the granularity of reads and writes differ from the granularity of metadata bookkeeping.

 There are schedules in which reading transactions read consistently, but are wrongly identified as violating the serialization order.
 If the reading transaction reads updated values of the committing transaction, but obtains bt before the committing